Professor of Art

 - The study of photography as an expressive art form.
 Includes further study in artistic, technical, and/or commercial areas of photo imaging.

 - Art majors develop their work through critiques every other week with art faculty and other seniors in the exhibit.
 Preparations for the Senior show are coordinated through this course.

 - Art Senior Seminar

-- Integrating creative endeavors, life’s purpose and faith.
+- Integrating creative endeavors, life’s purposes and faith.
 Issues concerning professional, vocational, ethical, theological and historical dimensions of being an artist are explored.
-Prerequisite: Required of all senior art majors; consent of instructor.

 He is a member of Berkey Avenue Mennonite Fellowship and is on the Worship Commission there.

 C. Henry Smith Peace Lecture.
-Krabill’s 2018 project is, through interviews, reflection, and studio practice, to consider how to guide a life towards wholeness without being deflected off course by fear.
-Lectures, with an accompanying exhibit, will be presented at Goshen College and Bluffton University.
+Krabill’s 2018-19 project, using interviews, reflection, and studio practice, presented reflections on how to guide life towards wholeness without being moved off course by fear.
+Lectures and exhibits were presented at Goshen College and Bluffton University.

 Goshen College Faculty, group exhibit at Bluffton University, Bluffton, Ohio, 2018.

 Between Heaven and Earth: exploring the edges of life, solo exhibit at Huntington College, Huntington, Indiana, 2017.